United States Note

 They were originally issued directly into circulation by the U.S. Treasury to pay expenses incurred by the Union during the American Civil War.
 During the next century, the legislation governing these notes was modified many times and numerous versions were issued by the Treasury.

 United States Notes that were issued in the large-size format, before 1929, differ dramatically in appearance when compared to modern American currency, but those issued in the small-size format, starting 1929, are very similar to contemporary Federal Reserve Notes of the same denominations with the distinction of having red U.S. Treasury Seals and serial numbers in place of green ones.
 Also, while a variety of denominations were issued as United States Notes during the large-size era, only the $1, $2, $5, and $100 denominations were ever issued as small-size notes.

-Existing United States Notes are still fully usable and are considered legal tender.
+Existing United States Notes are still fully usable and are still legal tender.
 However, as no United States Notes have been issued since January 1971, all issues have all but disappeared from circulation, and command higher prices than face value as items of numismatic interest.